-Just how much does it cost to start a restaurant?
+How much does it actually cost to start a restaurant?
+In short, a lot.

-These are some interesting statistics from this survey:
+Here are some interesting statistics from the survey:

 - Average startup cost without a land purchase: About $500,000